idapt/idapt/README.md

 ### Start the containers

-Clone the repository with `git clone https://github.com/idapt/idapt.git`.
+- Clone the repository with `git clone https://github.com/idapt/idapt.git`.
+- Create your '.env.local' file by copying the '.env' file and filling in the correct values.
-Run `docker compose -f dev.docker-compose.yml up --build` to start the development server.
+- Run `docker compose -f dev.docker-compose.yml --env-file .env.local up --build` in the idapt root folder to start the development server.
-This will start all the containers in development mode and sync the code changes between the host and the frontend and backend containers.
+*This will start all the containers in development mode and sync the code changes between the host and the frontend and backend containers.*

-### Start the backend

-Run `docker exec -it idapt-backend /bin/sh` to get a shell into the backend container Run `python main.py` to start the backend.
-You can access the backend if needed at [http://localhost:3030/api](http://localhost:3030/api).
+- Access the app at [https://localhost](https://localhost). *(or to https://your-custom-host if you changed it for remote access)*
+- Build or fix !

+Development notes :
-*The poetry dependencies are already installed in the container following the `pyproject.toml` file.*
+*The poetry dependencies are already installed in the container following the `pyproject.toml` file at build time.*

-### Start the frontend

-Run `docker exec -it idapt-frontend /bin/sh` to get a shell into the frontend container Run `npm run dev` to start the frontend.
-You can then access the frontend at http://localhost:3030.
 *The node_modules are synced with the host.*

-*Note that the developement stack and the production use different docker storage volumes.*
+*The developement stack and the production use different docker storage volumes as the compose name is different.*

-## Acknowledgements
+## Architecture

-This app uses the open source project LlamaIndex, here is their github if you want to contribute there : [LlamaIndex](https://github.com/run-llama/llama_index).
+See the compose file for more details on the architecture.
+- FastAPI Python backend
+- NextJS React frontend
+- PostgreSQL database
+- Keycloak for authentication
+- Nginx for reverse proxy routing
+- Certbot (in nginx container) for SSL certificates using Let's Encrypt for custom domains
+- OAuth2 Proxy for authentication at nginx level (for keycloak)
+- Ollama for simple local integrated LLM model and Embeddings provider